-SGL SWP RESET-Press in the spring-return button momentarily to arm the trigger circuit for a single-sweep display.
+SGL SWP RESET-Press in the spring-return button momentarily to arm the A Trigger circuit for a single-sweep display.
 In this mode, the trigger system operates the same as NORM, except only one sweep is displayed for each trigger signal.
-Another sweep cannot be displayed until the SGL SWP RESET button is momentarily pressed in again to reset the trigger circuit.
+Another sweep cannot be displayed until the SGL SWP RESET button is momentarily pressed in again to reset the A Trigger circuit.
 This mode is useful for displaying and photographing either nonrepetitive signals or signals that cause unstable conventional displays (e.g., signals that vary in amplitude, shape, or time).

-- 24 TRIG'D-READY Indicator-LED illuminates when either P-P AUTO or NORM Trigger Mode is selected and the Sweep has been triggered (TRIG'D).
-In single-sweep display, the LED illuminates to indicate that the Trigger circuit is armed (READY). - 25) TRIGGER LEVEL Control-Selects the amplitude point on the trigger signal at which the sweep is triggered. - SLOPE Switch-Selects the slope of the signal that triggers the sweep.
+- TRIG'D-READY Indicator-LED illuminates when either P-P AUTO or NORM Trigger Mode is selected and the A Sweep has been triggered (TRIG'D).
+In single-sweep display, the LED illuminates to indicate that the A Trigger circuit is armed (READY). - 27) A TRIGGER LEVEL Control-Selects the amplitude point on the trigger signal at which the sweep is triggered.